lpickens03/lpickens03.github.io/about.md

 This site is a way for me to document my research, projects and experiences for my own personal reference.
 While my primary focus will be on information security related topics, I may stray off course whenever the mood hits.

 <h2>About Me</h2>
-As a relatively recent convert to information security, I am a firm believer in building your knowledgebase in the fundamentals of computer science and networking in order to succeed in this field.
-InfoSec draws pretty heavily from all forms of IT and without a solid grasp of the "basics" you will hit wall after wall as you build your career.
-This is what attracted me to this field to begin with: I had a thirst to understand how <i>everything</i> works and positions I've held in software felt limited in scope compared to all that was out there.
+As a relatively recent convert to InfoSec, I am a firm believer in building your knowledgebase in the fundamentals of computer science, networking and, yes, program management in order to succeed in this field.
+Without a holistic approach to security, you will hit wall after wall as you build your career.
+This is what attracted me to this field to begin with: I had a thirst to understand how <i>everything</i> works.

-Before InfoSec, I spent 6 years as first a system administrator and then a software engineer.
-I am currently a cybersecurity analyst for a government contractor where I assess customer infrastructure for security vulnerabilities as well as support in-depth penetration testing of customer systems.
-I also am working towards my Master's in cybersecurity.
+Before InfoSec, I spent a few years as a system administrator and then another few as a software engineer.
+I am currently a cybersecurity analyst for a government contractor.
+I assess customer infrastructure for security vulnerabilities as well as support in-depth penetration testing of customer systems.